 Modern GPU Programming For MLSys#

-Machine learning systems sit at the heart of modern AI workloads.
-In these systems, performance often comes down to the quality of a small number of GPU kernels.
-Attention kernels, LLM prefill and decode kernels, low-precision block-scaled GEMMs, fused MoE layers, and other large fused kernels all directly shape end-to-end speed in both training and serving.
+Machine learning systems power many of today’s AI workloads.
+As models grow and deployment settings become more complex, end-to-end performance increasingly depends on a small number of critical GPU kernels.
+Attention, LLM prefill and decode, low-precision block-scaled GEMM, fused MoE layers, and other large fused kernels directly affect both training and serving speed.

-The book follows a simple progression: first understand the GPU hardware, then learn the programming model we will use, and finally build state-of-the-art kernels step by step.
-Our main target is the Blackwell generation, and our main running examples are fast matrix multiplication (GEMM) and FlashAttention.
-Along the way, we will also study the core ingredients behind GPU optimization: data layout, asynchronous data movement, and asynchronous coordination.
+The book proceeds from hardware to programming model to complete kernels.
+It first introduces GPU organization and execution, then presents the programming model used throughout the book, and finally builds high-performance kernels step by step.
+The main target is NVIDIA Blackwell, and the running examples are General Matrix-Matrix Multiplication (GEMM) and FlashAttention.
+Along the way, the book develops the key ideas behind GPU optimization: data layout, asynchronous data movement, and asynchronous coordination.

 How This Book Is Organized#